rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 * QoS is set across 2 sides of a bond, which means that any single layer 4 connection will get at most 1/2 of the maximum throughput advertised in the portal.
-* There are 2 QoS buckets, one for PublicNet, and one for ServiceNet/Cloud Networks.
+* There are 2 QoS buckets - one for PublicNet and one for ServiceNet/Cloud Networks.
 * PublicNet throughput is exactly one-half of ServiceNet/Cloud Networks throughput.

-Host networking on cloud servers is redundant, with bandwidth delivered over two separate bonded interfaces, each able to carry 50 percent of the aggregate limit.
+Host networking on Cloud Servers is redundant, with bandwidth delivered over two separate bonded interfaces, each able to carry 50 percent of the aggregate limit.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Practical Throughput Example
+Practical throughput example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With all those caveats in mind, let's consider a theoretical cloud flavor whose throughput is listed as 4 Gbps in the portal.
 The following QoS limits